wizo06/japanese/docs/Fundamentals/particles.md

 ### 「は」 vs 「が」

-Now that we learned about the grammatical usage of 「は」 and 「が」, it might still be a little bit confusing for some people.
+We learned about the grammatical usage of 「は」 and 「が」: one is a flag, the other is the main wagon.
+However, it might still be confusing for some people.
 Unlike English, which is a very Subject-Object oriented language, **Japanese is a very Topic-Comment oriented language**.
 This is why you see 「は」 more often than 「が」 in a normal sentence like "A is B".

-Let's explain the difference between 「は」 and 「が」 again, but not from the perspective of grammar, but from the perspective of communication/conversation. *How do native speakers use those particles?*
+Let's see the difference between 「は」 and 「が」 again, but not from the perspective of grammar, but from the perspective of communication/conversation. *How do native speakers use those particles?*

 ???+ info "The main difference bewtween 「は」 and 「が」"